Major benefits of vitamin K2

 - Heart disease prevention and reversal – Vitamin K2 intake is inversely associated with cardiovascular morbidity and mortality while Vitamin K1 intake shows no correlation.
 Animal studies show a reduction of up to 50% of atherosclerotic calcifications in only six weeks with vitamin K2 supplementation.
 Results from the largest and most definitive human clinical trials will be released in June 2012.
 Vitamin K2 prevents and reverses heart disease by activating a protein called MGP, that essentially removes calcium deposits from arteries and other soft tissues where the mineral accumulates causing harm.

 - Cancer protection – Vitamin K2 regulates a third protein that governs cellular growth.
 That makes this nutrient a potent inhibitor of cancer, especially lung and prostate – the two big cancer killers of men – but also breast cancer, liver cancer and leukemia.

 Other health benefits of vitamin K2

 If osteoporosis, heart disease and cancer prevent aren’t enough, there are many other condition associated with K2 deficiency and documented health benefits of optimal K2 intake.
-These include improving insulin sensitivity for diabetics, preventing brain damage in conditions like stroke, preventing kidney disease and boosting male fertility.
+These include improving Insulin is a hormone made by the pancreas.
+It is responsible for making the body’s cells absorb glucose (sugar) from the blood…. sensitivity for diabetics, preventing brain damage in conditions like stroke, preventing kidney disease and boosting male fertility.